A Bold New Lecture Series Designed to Empower Allies

 The Ally Toolkit

-The Ally Toolkit and Sample Declination Letters are practical safeguards designed to help allies move beyond good intentions into confident, informed action.
+These are practical safeguards designed for real-world use.
 They can help you identify credible partners, avoid harmful collaborations, and protect your organization from potential conflict or legal risk.
+Use them to ask better questions, document your decisions, and build policies that support genuine tribal sovereignty.

 Stand with Real Nations